 The Short Version

 On May 21, 2026, head coach Julian Nagelsmann named Germany’s 26-man squad for the 2026 World Cup.
-Key points (as of the announcement, pending detailed official confirmation): (1) Manuel Neuer returns from retirement to become Germany’s number one at 40, ahead of Oliver Baumann (Hoffenheim) and Alexander Nübel (Stuttgart); (2) Said El Mala (1.
-FC Köln), 20, was nominated without a single senior cap — 13 goals and five assists in 34 Bundesliga games; (3) Niclas Füllkrug is left out, with Tim Kleindienst (Mönchengladbach), who played just six league minutes this season, taking his place; (4) Serge Gnabry misses out injured (adductor tear in the Champions League quarter-final against Real Madrid); (5) Jamal Musiala leads the attack after a long injury; (6) Germany has slipped to 10th in the world ranking and is under pressure after two group-stage exits (2018, 2022); (7) World Cup opener June 14 in Houston, Texas.
+Key points: (1) Manuel Neuer returns from retirement to become Germany’s number one at 40, ahead of Oliver Baumann (Hoffenheim) and Alexander Nübel (Stuttgart); (2) Said El Mala (1.
+FC Köln), 19, was nominated without a single senior cap — 13 goals and five assists in 34 Bundesliga games; (3) Lennart Karl (Bayern Munich), 18, is the squad’s youngest surprise; (4) Niclas Füllkrug and Tim Kleindienst are both left out of the final squad; (5) Jamal Musiala leads the attack after a long injury, and Serge Gnabry makes it despite fitness concerns; (6) Germany has slipped to 10th in the world ranking and is under pressure after two group-stage exits (2018, 2022); (7) World Cup opener June 14 in Houston, Texas.

 Neuer’s Un-Retirement